al-ell/al-ell.github.io/README.md

 * Create a ticket booking system/allow users to boy tickets on the website.
 * Create an online shop selling merchandise.
 * Add a sign up link for a mailing list.
+* Add a blog documenting tour journey.
+* Add a live instagram or twitter feed.
+* Add an audio player with user controls to the gallery page.

 ### Accessibility

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been achieved by:

 * Using semantic HTML.
-* Using descriptive alt attributes on images on the site.
+* Using descriptive alt attributes and titles for images and video on the site.
 * Providing information for screen readers where there are icons used and no text.
+* Adding "current" to navigation for screen reader to inform of page being accessed.
 * Ensuring that there is a sufficient colour contrast throughout the site.

 - - -